-Although the Bitlocker recovery information is in Active Directory, not everyone will have the Active Directory User console installed on their machines.
-This presents a support challenge in the scenario that helpdesk or other support personnel need access to the 48-digit Bitlocker password.
+Although the BitLocker recovery information is in Active Directory, not everyone will have the Active Directory User console installed on their machines.
+This presents a support challenge in the scenario that helpdesk or other support personnel need access to the 48-digit BitLocker password for recovery purposes.

-To address this ease of access issue, a PowerShell script has been created to allow support staff to enter a specific computer name and the Bitlocker recovery password will be returned.
+To address this ease of access requirement, a PowerShell script has been created to allow support staff to enter a specific computer name and the BitLocker recovery password will be returned.
+This script was compiled into an EXE.
 The scripting input and output can be seen in Figure 15.